Research

 Abstract:

-I develop a game theoretic model in which a resource pool has a common pool and public good aspect in its usage, such as hunting (consumption) and conservation of wildlife.
-I then implement a laboratory experiment to evaluate how spillovers between the two related resource accounts affect consumption and conservation behaviors.
-The Nash prediction suggests payoff maximizing agents will increase spending on both consumption and conservation until both are equivalent when resource spillovers are present.
+In this paper, I discuss dual collective action problems in which a resource pool has simultaneous common pool and public good aspects in its usage, such as hunting (consumption) and conservation of wildlife.
+I then implement laboratory experiments to evaluate how spillovers between the two related uses of nature affect the consumption and conservation habits of stakeholders.
+The Nash predictions suggest that even the most selfish of profit-maximizing agents have an incentive to provide equally towards resource consumption and conservation when resource spillovers are present.
 Results from laboratory experiments are consistent with this hypothesis.
-As a policy intervention, I introduce and then later revoke a common pool licensing policy based on U.S. hunting and fishing licensing.
+As a policy intervention, I introduced and later revoked a common pool licensing policy based on U.S. hunting and fishing licensing.
 Under the same theoretical framework, removing a common pool licensing policy would increase welfare for all resource stakeholders.
 Contrary to this, experimental evidence indicates no overall change in welfare.
-After removing the restrictive licensing policy the increase in the quantity of agents consuming from the commons is offset by a per-subject reduction in the amount of common pool investment.

 Abstract: